xhepherd/taxi-booking-python/README.md

 # Taxi Booking Python API

-A simple RESTful Web API for booking taxi which includes booking, incrementing time units and reseting taxis location and availability endpoints.
+A simple RESTful Web API for booking taxi system in a **2D grid world** which includes endpoints for following functions
+- Book nearest available taxi
+- Increment time units for enroute taxis
+- Reset all taxis to default settings

+Project is
-- Project is developed in Python3
+- Developed in Python3
 - Uses Flask framework for Routing
-- Pytest for test coverage
+- Uses Pytest for test coverage

 ## Assumptions and Design Choices